chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   - [ ]  Prioritize each feature - *Must Have*, *Should Have*, *Nice to Have*
   - [ ]  Meet with the team to review each feature & refine priorities

-  Once you’ve agreed on the features and their priorities you can add them to the Project Backlog.
+  Once you’ve agreed on the features and their priorities you can add them to the Product Backlog.

   *Must Have* features define your MVP, while features in the other two priorities are “stretch goals'' to be worked on when you’ve implemented all the *Must Have*s.